-This is the total number of patients who were referred to or remained in a Primary Care Centre (PCC) and were prioritised as very urgent following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
-The number of very urgent patients referred to or remained in a PCC should be split as follows:
+This is the total number of patients contacts that who were referred to or remained in a Primary Care Centre (PCC) and were prioritised as very urgent P1F2F following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
+The number of very urgent P1F2F patients referred to or remained in a PCC should be split as follows:

-- seen in 60 minutes (1 hour) or less following the completion of definitive clinical assessment / face to face triage; and - seen after 60 minutes (1 hour) following the completion of definitive clinical assessment / face to face triage.
+- seen in 60 minutes (1 hour) or less following the completion of definitive clinical assessment / face to face triage; and - seen after 60 minutes (1 hour)and up to and including 480 minutes (8 hours): and following the completion of definitive clinical assessment / face to face triage. - Over 480 (8 hours) following the completion of definitive clinical assessment / face to face triage